-2.5 Earthquake data
+2.4 Earthquake data

-We assimilate data from Zhou et al. (2012) who computed Rayleigh wave phase speed maps from 30 sec to 70 sec period across South China using earthquake-based eikonal tomography (Lin et al, 2009.)
-In addition, we have also computed Rayleigh wave phase speed maps from 30 sec to 70 sec period using data from the NECESS array, which are described further by Kang et al. (2015).
-These new measurements are based on Helmholtz tomography (Lin et al., 2011), which applies a finite frequency correction to the eikonal tomography method.
-The differences between the two methods applied to data from the NECESS array are small.
-Because long period data (> 50 sec period) only exist in South China and parts of Northeast China, the long period Rayleigh wave phase speed maps only exist in these two regions.
-In addition, we have no group speed measurements based on earthquake data so group speed curves terminate at 50 sec period everywhere across the region of study.
+We assimilate data from Zhou et al. (2012) who computed Rayleigh wave phase speed maps from 30 to 70 s period across South China using earthquake-based eikonal tomography (Lin et al. 2009.)
+In addition, we have also computed Rayleigh wave phase speed maps from 30 to 70 s period using data from the NECESS array, which are described further by Kang et al. (2016).
+These new measurements are based on Helmholtz tomography (Lin & Ritzwoller 2011b), which applies a finite frequency correction to the eikonal tomography method.
+Because long period data (>50 s period) only exist in South China and parts of Northeast China, the long period Rayleigh wave phase speed maps only exist in these two regions.
+In addition, we have no group speed measurements based on earthquake data so group speed curves terminate at or below 50 s period everywhere across the region of study.

-The quality control procedure for earthquake data is described by Zhou et al. (2012) and Kang et al. (2015).
+The quality control procedure for earthquake data is described by Zhou et al. (2012) and Kang et al. (2016).
 We discard a Rayleigh wave measurement at a given period and for a given earthquake if its SNR is less than 8.
-Following Lin and Ritzwoller (2011), the 2π phase ambiguity is resolved and phase measurements from particular earthquakes are discarded following criteria based on the curvature of the phase travel time and amplitude surfaces across the array.
+Following Lin & Ritzwoller (2011b), the $2\pi$ phase ambiguity is resolved and phase measurements from particular earthquakes are discarded following criteria based on the curvature of the phase traveltime and amplitude surfaces across the array.

-2.6 Tomographic methods
+2.5 Tomographic methods